Popular Football Betting Markets Explained — How They Work

 You can choose between the following:

-You win your Double Chance bet whenever one of the two outcomes you’ve covered wins.
+You win your Double Chance bet whenever one of the two outcomes you’ve selected, wins.

-Double Chance gives you a greater chance of striking a win — but the payouts are much lower than the standard (riskier) 1×2 bet (without any safety cushion).
+Double Chance gives you a greater chance of striking a win — but the payouts are much lower than the standard (riskier) 1×2 bet.

-Note that while Double Chance market is essentially two bets merged into one, it doesn’t simply split your stake equally (like an EW bet in Horse Racing) over the two 1×2 outcomes; this would give you two different profit scenarios.
+Note that while Double Chance market is essentially two bets merged into one, it doesn’t split your stake equally over the two 1×2 outcomes (like an EW bet in Horse Racing) whcih has two different profit scenarios.
 Instead it gives you one price that equals out the potential winnings for either winning outcome.

-Sometimes the Bookmaker offers better value for you to place two bets individually in the 1×2 market than the Double Chance market, and vice versa.
+Sometimes the bookmaker offers better value for you to place two bets individually in the 1×2 market than the Double Chance market, and vice versa.
 But to verify that you’ll need to calculate your stakes and potential winnings.
-You can use a Double Chance Calculator, or make your own calculations using the information provided by Pinnacle Sports in their article on Double Chance Betting.
+I recommend using a Double Chance Calculator, or following the information provided by Pinnacle Sports in their article on Double Chance Betting.

 Correct Score